Concrete House, East Sussex, UK

 Concrete House featured in the popular ‘Grand Designs’ television series, first aired on 24th October 2018.

-Isotec is a high performance thermal break system for concrete-to-concrete applications.
+Ancon Isotec is a high performance thermal break system comprising 100% stainless steel reinforcement and fire-resistant mineral wool insulation.